NitroxNinja/orbiterAll/Documentation/Comet Based Research/NOVA Autonomous Car.md

 We use a solid state 128-channel Ouster LiDAR.
 No it does not spin like the ones on Waymo, but it basically serves the same purpose, just a little more inaccurate, but also slightly more cheaper.

+## Software Things: Preliminary and boring things

+When you to first start contributing to the software stack, you need to download a lot of things.
+Our code sort of builds off existing open source software, and you need to follow one big ol' tutorial from the docs.
+Oh yeah the docs.
+You should read those!

 ## Software Things

 The NOVA car uses a lot of software and things.
 We primarily work in a Linux based environment for testing and development.
 You should perhaps familiarize yourself with it.
 We also utilize Python as our main language unfortunately, although familarity in C++ will be helpful.
 Having Python for your programming environment will take a large computational toll on your compiler in my experience.
 I am unsure if you can edit in real time and make sure the bridge to CARLA can also work instantaneously but honestly that's a nerdy CS question.